Book

 Reviews

 “I loved it!
 It makes such a statement about love and forgiveness that permeates over generations.
 You have a plan and theme and it works beautifully!
 Thank you for sharing.
 It was very special for me!
 I do wish you well as you go forth with this work.
-It certainly has a place in our world!” – Pat Tatman
+It certainly has a place in our world!” – Pat Tatman, an English teacher

 “I have just finished reading Saving Jane Doe.
 I could not put it down.
 I cannot tell you how it touched every fiber of my heart.
 Life is hard and I have experienced some of that as do we all before we leave here.
 However, I have had to deal with some issues that you wrote about in your book and this has helped me see the other side of those issues which I needed to see.
 The choices we make are not always cut and dried, so to speak.
 So, thank you from the bottom of my heart for this book and your experiences of dealing with life and death issues.
 There is always another side to every story and God knows both sides.
 Praise the Lord for His wonderful and ever present Grace to each of us.
 I am so thankful I am His and He is mine!